Grade Level

 An OSHA safety certification makes candidates for solar field positions stand out.

-"Solar at Our School" Infographic Project
+Cover Image for "Solar at Our School" Infographic Project

 Source: Solar Empowered Schools